 Amazon's bestselling mosquito repellent bracelets are on sale, plus more DEET-free mosquito repellent options

 This must-have summer accessory can help prevent mosquito bites, and it's on sale at Amazon now.
-There are many ways to repel mosquitos, but most ways usually involve applying something to your skin with sprays, lotions and creams or purchasing tech or smelly citronella candles.
-While these methods can help create a barrier or emit scents that mosquitoes find unpleasant, they aren't always the most portable or the preferred choice for your skin.
+There are many ways to repel mosquitos, but most ways usually involve applying sprays, lotions and creams to your skin, or purchasing tech or smelly citronella candles.
+While these methods can help create a barrier or emit scents that mosquitoes find unpleasant, they aren't always the most portable or gentle on your skin.

-Luckily Amazon's No.1 mosquito repellent bracelets are easy to wear, made without DEET (a potential skin irritant), and they're on sale for $2 off right now.
+Luckily Amazon's No.1 mosquito repellent bracelets are easy to wear, made without DEET (a potential skin irritant) and are even on sale for $2 off right now.

 Cliganic 10 pack mosquito repellent bracelets